Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 using these however that you remove any generated projects `which the module does not need <#does-your-solution-contain-projects-you-do-not-need>`__.

+Newer versions of Visual Studio are also much better optimized for opening large solutions.
-To improve the performance of Visual Studio and reduce build times, you can also consider using the `Filtered Solutions <https://docs.microsoft.com/en-us/visualstudio/ide/filtered-solutions?view=vs-2019>`__ feature of Visual Studio 2019 to reduce the number of projects open when working on a particular module.
+To further improve the performance of Visual Studio and reduce build times, you can also consider using the `Filtered Solutions <https://docs.microsoft.com/en-us/visualstudio/ide/filtered-solutions?view=vs-2019>`__ feature of Visual Studio 2019 to reduce the number of projects open when working on a particular module.